Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Approach

 \subsection{Training for Transfer}

-We argue that the visual cues introduced in Sec.~\ref{sec:visual_cues} are particularly effective for transfer learning.
-We employ K-Nearest Neighbors (KNN) and fine-tuning of the action network as baselines for low-shot learning on a few target domain examples, transferring the RNN representation learned on the source datasets.
-We further introduce an attentive meta-learning mechanism, inspired by~\cite{finn2017model}.
-We first briefly describe our KNN and fine-tuning settings, then detail our meta-learning approach.
+We hypothesize that the visual cues introduced in Sec.~\ref{sec:visual_cues} are particularly effective for transfer learning.
+We test the hypothesis using three different methods for few-shot learning and by testing on unseen classes/datasets.
+Firstly, we employ K-Nearest Neighbors (KNN) on the learned attention features.
+Secondly, we use fine-tuning of the action recognition network for few-shot learning on a few target domain examples by transferring the RNN representation learned on the source datasets.
+Thirdly, we employ an attentive meta-learning mechanism building on~\cite{finn2017model}.

 \textbf{KNN.} We use features extracted from the attention layer of our network in a KNN framework to perform few-shot matching.
-Specifically, we randomly select \emph{L} samples per test class and classify an activity by a majority vote of its neighbors.
+Specifically, we randomly select \emph{L} samples per test class and classify an activity via majority vote of its neighbors.
 Model prediction is assigned to the most frequent label among its \emph{K} nearest neighbors.
 For evaluation, we repeat this process $50$ times and average the results.

-\textbf{Fine-tuning.} We select \emph{L} samples per class and fine-tune our model using these sequences.
-We perform two different fine-tuning: only logits and full parameters.
-In our experiments all models are trained for a fixed number of updates ($10K$).
-We repeat fine tuning experiments 15 times for each model.
-The supplementary material reports the parameters for only logits and full parameters fine tuning, as well as the standard deviation values of the model accuracy.
+\textbf{Fine-tuning.} We select \emph{L} test samples per class and fine-tune our model using these sequences.
+We perform two different types of fine-tuning: only logits and full parameters.
+In our experiments all models are trained for the same number of updates.
+We select $L$ sequences per class and fine-tune our models using only these sequences.
+We fine tune each model 15 times.
+Each time, we train the model for 200, 2k and 10k iterations, setting $L = 1$, $L = 10$, and $L = 30$, respectively.
+The logit layer parameters are initialized uniformly at random.
+We repeat the fine tuning experiments 15 times for each model and report mean and standard deviation values of the model accuracy.